-Dr. Vagelos’s current philanthropic activities are rich and varied and continue to span academia through medicine to industry.
-He is chair of the Columbia University School of Physicians and Surgeons Development Campaign and of the board of directors of Regeneron Pharmaceuticals; co-chairman of the New Jersey Performing Arts Center; a trustee of The Danforth Foundation, Inc.; and a director of PepsiCo, Inc., the Prudential Insurance Company of America, The American School of Classical Studies at Athens, the Estee Lauder Companies, Inc.; and a former director of McDonnell Douglas.
+Dr. Vagelos has served as chairman for the Development Campaign of Columbia University College of Physicians and Surgeons and the board of directors of Regeneron Pharmaceuticals; co-chairman of the New Jersey Performing Arts Center; a trustee of The Danforth Foundation, Inc.; and a director of PepsiCo, Inc., the Prudential Insurance Company of America, the American School of Classical Studies at Athens, the Estee Lauder Companies, Inc., and McDonnell Douglas.

 At Penn, Dr. Vagelos served as Chair of the University’s Board of Trustees from 1995 to 1999.
 He is a former member of Penn Arts & Sciences’ Board of Advisors and the founding Chair of the Committee for Undergraduate Financial Aid.